apache/airflow/docs/apache-airflow/index.rst

 Here you see:

-- A DAG named "demo", starting on Jan 1st 2022 and running once a day.
-A DAG is Airflow's representation of a workflow.
+- A Dag named "demo", starting on Jan 1st 2022 and running once a day.
+A Dag is Airflow's representation of a workflow.
 - Two tasks, a BashOperator running a Bash script and a Python function defined using the ``@task`` decorator
 - ``>>`` between the tasks defines a dependency and controls in which order the tasks will be executed

 Airflow evaluates this script and executes the tasks at the set interval and in the defined order.
-The status of the "demo" DAG is visible in the web interface:
+The status of the "demo" Dag is visible in the web interface:

 .. image:: /img/demo_graph_view.png
-  :alt: Demo DAG in the Graph View, showing the status of one DAG run
+  :alt: Demo Dag in the Graph View, showing the status of one Dag run

 This example demonstrates a simple Bash and Python script, but these tasks can run any arbitrary code.
 Think of running a Spark job, moving data between two buckets, or sending an email.
 The same structure can also be seen running over time:

 .. image:: /img/demo_grid_view.png
-  :alt: Demo DAG in the Grid View, showing the status of all DAG runs
+  :alt: Demo Dag in the Grid View, showing the status of all Dag runs

-Each column represents one DAG run.
+Each column represents one Dag run.
 These are two of the most used views in Airflow, but there are several other views which allow you to deep dive into the state of your workflows.